megamisamaa/node-whatsapp-sticker-bot/README.md

 # node-whatsapp-sticker-bot

-Simple bot to make stickers from pictures sent or quoted from chat or groups
+Simple whatsapp bot to make stickers from pictures sent or quoted from chat or groups

 ## Things needed